-

 Abnormal Psychology is about people distressed by life, their relationships, and their position in the social world.
 It is as much about unusual patterns emotions, thoughts, and behavior, as it is about the scientific battle about definitions what may be considered to be ‘abnormal’.

 Within the course we are looking into the contemporary standard diagnostic criteria for mental disorders, and we are dealing with the history of and the political debates within the discipline.
-The aim is to develop an in-depth understanding of the situation of people in distress.200-level: The Psychology of Learning and Performance
+The aim is to develop an in-depth understanding of the situation of people in distress.200-level: The Psychology of Learning & Performance

 In this course, we will focus on human learning and performance, and we will address many challenging questions such as, why do some people seem to learn almost effortlessly while others seem to struggle extensively, what strategies or techniques can we use to improve our ability to learn and perform at a higher level, how do people with different characteristics change under the influence of instruction and interaction with others?
-We will investigate these and other questions relying on recent insights from educational, developmental, cognitive and neuropsychology.200-level: Medical and Health Psychology
+We will investigate these and other questions relying on recent insights from educational, developmental, cognitive and neuropsychology.200-level: Medical & Health Psychology

 How do lifestyle and stress influence our health?
 What is the impact of medical diagnosis and treatment on patients and their families?
 What factors may affect the relationship patient–practitioner?
 How can we help people cope with pain or chronical illness?
 Medical and Health Psychology is concerned with elements that influence health and illness across the life span, treatment methods and the role of psychological experts in medical settings.
 The aim is to understand the complex interplay of biological, psychological, social and cultural factors that influence health and illness outcomes.